AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

     The highest bit rate that has been transmitted by the interface on the Aviatrix gateway VM/instance.

 rate_peak_total
-    The highest bit rate that has been received and transmitted by the interface on the Aviatrix gateway VM/instance.
+    The highest bit rate that has been received and transmitted or both by the interface on the Aviatrix gateway VM/instance.

 rate_pps_limit_exceeded
     The number of packets processed (bidirectional) by the Aviatrix gateway per second.